 Go back to your three priority actions and look at your calendar for the next three months.

 Using the social media example, look at what “Celebration Days” are coming up that need to be included in your plan (e.g., Valentine’s Day, International Women’s Day, Harmony Day, Easter etc.).

 Remember when your teacher told you to “Do one thing at a time until completion?”
 (Or maybe that’s just me … my kids tell me that I have this on verbal repeat for them).

 If you do one social media post, and then do something else, before you know it will have been weeks between posts and your social media accounts are the home of digital tumbleweeds.

 Instead of just doing one post, prepare a batch of them and schedule them out over several days.
 For example – if you are going to run with #tiptuesday as a hashtag to promote your business, work out four two-sentence tips and then schedule them to run one each Tuesday for a month.
 Even if you do nothing else that month, at least you will have that bit sorted!

 Once you tick off one batch of marketing “somethings,” then start on a different batch.
 Perhaps do a batch of blog posts or a batch of letterbox drops.
 Just get that one thing sorted at a time until completion.

 Read more about Batching Your Social Media

 If you do something in your business more than once, then you need a template or checklist.
-That way, you can quickly repeat the steps you need to follow rather than trying to start from scratch each time.
+That way, you can quickly and consistently repeat the steps you need to follow rather than trying to start from scratch each time.

-Templates can be as simple as writing and creating standard marketing email templates to your clients or as complex as Australian HR Manual Templates (… and yes I know HR Templates are not strictly marketing – but you are marketing your business to your team members).
-Create your template and shave hours off your calendar each month!
+Templates can be as simple as writing and creating standard marketing email templates to your clients or as complex as our Australian HR Manual Templates (… and yes I know HR Templates are not strictly marketing – but you are marketing your business to your employees).